-GPS-tracking drifters have been traditionally used to characterize oceanic circulation in the deep or coastal ocean (Davis, 1991; Warrick et al., 2007), but cheaper, smaller GPS technology has recently made it possible to deploy many small drifters in nearshore environments to map flow patterns at finer spatiotemporal resolution (Austin and Atkinson, 2004; Johnson et al., 2003; MacMahan et al., 2010).
+GPS-tracking drifters have been traditionally used to characterize oceanic circulation in the deep or coastal ocean (Davis, 1991; Warrick et al., 2007), but cheaper, smaller GPS technology has recently made it possible to deploy many small drifters in nearshore environments to map flow patterns at finer spatiotemporal resolution (Johnson et al., 2003; Austin and Atkinson, 2004; MacMahan et al., 2010).
 Research on rip currents in beach surf zones have shown the ability to capture synoptic measurements of small-scale flow structures and patterns by deploying large numbers of GPS-logging drifters to collect high-density observations of flow velocities (Johnson et al., 2003; MacMahan et al., 2010).
 While deploying a fleet of GPS-logging drifters has yielded synoptic measurements of water movement in surf zones near linear, sandy beaches, it has not been attempted in a shallow reef environment.

-Faga'alu Bay is a relatively small area (0.25 km2) so very high density drifter data could be collected with a small number of drifters (n = 5) and field personnel (n = 1).
-Drifter designs typically involve the use of a suspended drogue (Johnson et al., 2003; Ouillon et al., 2010) or a finned tube (MacMahan et al., 2009) to extend into and anchor the drifter in the water column.
-However, due to the shallow conditions experienced on reef flats a novel drifter design was needed.
+Due to Faga'alu Bay’s relatively small area (0.25 km2), high-density drifter data could be collected with a small number of drifters (n = 5) and field personnel (n = 1).
 Drifters for shallow coral reef environments need to be shallow enough to avoid interaction with corals, deep enough to not be affected by the surface movements, extend high enough to be visible but not high enough to be affected by winds, and finally, rugged enough to sustain the impact of a breaking wave onto the reef in the event it is entrained in the surf zone.
-Five drifters were designed and constructed with materials avaialable on-island, from PVC tubing and plastic sheeting, with a small waterproof housing for the GPS recorder (HOLUX M1000), and a float collar to maintain upright orientation (Figure 4).
-The fins of the drifters were roughly 300 mm wide and 180 mm in height, constructed of 13mm diameter PVC pipe and elbows, with holes drilled to flood the piping and compensate for the buoyancy of the pipe.
-The GPS logger was housed in a PVC housing comprised of an end cap, a short piece of 50 mm diameter pipe, a threaded female adapter and a threaded plug.
-A hole was drilled in the plug to accomodate a stainless steel hose clamp for attaching the logger housing to the fins, and the hole was plugged with epoxy.
-The drifters were transported to the launch zones and retrieved using a stand-up paddle board (SUP) which had advantages over motorized craft or kayaks due to the low cost, single man operation, shallow draft, and better visibility to track the drifters.
-Drifter velocities and trajectories are calculated using a forward-difference scheme on the drifter locations (Davis, 1991; MacMahan et al., 2010).
+Five drifters were designed and constructed with materials avaialable on-island, from PVC tubing and plastic sheeting, with a small waterproof housing for a HOLUX M1000 GPS recorder, and a float collar to maintain upright orientation (Figure 4).
+The fins of the drifters were roughly 30 cm wide and 18 cm in height, constructed of 1.3 cm diameter PVC with holes drilled to flood the piping and compensate for the buoyancy of the pipe; the GPS logger was housed in a PVC housing.
+The drifters were transported to the launch zones and retrieved using a stand-up paddle board.

+Drifter position data was recorded by the GPS logger at 5 s intervals and resampled to 1 min intervals to reduce signal noise.
+Drifters were allowed to drift until they exited the ‘awa channel, but tracks were limited to 1 hr for analysis.
+Drifter speed and direction were calculated using a forward difference scheme on the drifter locations (Davis, 1991; MacMahan et al., 2010) and gridded in 100 m x 100 m bins for analyses.

-Eulerian measurements (ADCP)
+Eulerian Measurements